 About the HyperFalcos Project

-HyperFalcos is an on-campus club at the University of Colorado at Colorado Springs (UCCS).
-The club is competing in SpaceX’s Hyperloop challenge that is held approximately every year.
-We are students with the passion for making the Hyperloop a reality and we are always welcoming new members, including those with no experience.
-If you are a student and are interested, come check us out!
-If you wish for more information on how to join, you may contact us through this site via our Contact Us page or email us at email@example.com.
+We are an engineering team at the University of Colorado at Colorado Springs (UCCS).
+Our team competes exclusively in SpaceX’s annual Hyperloop competition We are students with the passion for making the Hyperloop a reality and we are always welcoming new members–including those with no experience.
+If you are interested in how you can help us achieve our goal, or would like more information about our project, please contact us through our Contact Us page or email us at firstname.lastname@example.org.

-In 2013, Elon Musk released the Hyperloop White Paper, proposing the concept for the “fifth mode of travel” for fast on-ground travel up to 700 mph; A tube would be built (above or below ground), with most of the air pumped out, creating a near-vacuum environment.
+In 2013, Elon Musk released the Hyperloop White Paper proposing the concept for the “Fifth mode of travel,” for travel up to 700 mph.
+A tube would be built below ground with most of the air pumped out creating a near-vacuum environment.
 This reduces drag on the “pod” containing humans and/or cargo.
 The original pod concept is that pods would “levitate” via linear induction motors and air compressors.

 In June 2015, SpaceX announced they would sponsor a Hyperloop pod design competition.
 They built a 1-mile-long subscale test track near SpaceX headquarters in Hawthorne, CA. The competition’s goal is to support the development of functional prototypes and encourage innovation by challenging student teams to design and build the best high-speed Pod.
 The first three competitions were held in January 2017, August 2017, and July 2018, and were the first of their kind anywhere in the world.
 This year, the hyperloop competition returns!